raipc/atsd-jdbc/README.md

 ## SQL Warnings

-The database may return SQL warnings as opposed to raising a non-recoverable error in some cases, such as unknown tag or tag value.
+The database may return SQL warnings as opposed to raising a non-recoverable error in cases, such as unknown tag or tag value.

 To retrieve SQL warnings, invoke the `resultSet.getWarnings()` method: